 Built-in Agents

-Intent ships with four agents in the AI chat dropdown.
-Each one is purpose-built for a particular kind of work - read the table to pick the right one, then read the section below for details.
+Intent ships with three agents in the AI chat dropdown for modeling work, plus a Coding sub-agent that handles delegated implementation tasks automatically.
+Pick the right chat agent for your task, then read the section below for details.

 Ask